AY2425S2-CS2113-W12-2/tp/docs/DeveloperGuide.md

 called to start the Canteen Lookup sub-feature.

 The following UML Sequence diagram shows the Canteen feature.
-The starting arrow indicates `Navi` calling `startCanteen()` of `Canteen` to begin the Canteen feature.
+The starting arrow indicates `Navi` calling `startCanteen()` of `CanteenMain` to begin the Canteen feature.

 ![CanteenSequenceDiagram](diagrams/CanteenSequenceDiagram.drawio.png)
 ___